thanksmister/wallpanel-android-legacy/README.md

 # WallPanel
 WallPanel is an Android application for Web Based Dashboards and Home Automation Platforms.
+This legacy version supports older devices running Android OS 4.1 using the Crosswalk browser in addition to the WebView component.
+Unfortunately, Crosswalk is no longer compatible with Android Studio build tools and this version will most like not be supported.

 ## Features
 - Web Based Dashboards and Home Automation Platforms support.